 Re-Assembling Humpty Dumpty

 It is axiomatic that young children of a certain mechanical bent like to take things apart.
-Those who are able to put them together again are destined to be researchers, or engineers, or surgeons, or plumbers.
+Those who are able to put them together again will become researchers, or engineers, or surgeons, or plumbers.
 Those who fail to re-assemble them are more likely to become theoretical physicists like yours truly.

 What I am saying is that I am not your all-purpose household handyman.
-I have learned many things in the course of (paying for the) building and maintenance of three houses, and I have an obsessive-compulsive’s collection of tools, so I am not totally incompetent at manual work.
-When confronted with a set of disconnected pieces that absolutely must be put back together, I always feel a “glunk” in the back of my throat.
-However, I shoulder forward.
+I have learned many things in the course of (paying for the) building and maintenance of three houses.
+Also, I have an obsessive-compulsive’s collection of tools.
+Thus I am not totally incompetent at manual work.
+However, when I see a set of disconnected pieces that absolutely must be put back together, I always feel a “glunk” in the back of my throat.
+So I shoulder forward.

 By this time I had clean ductwork and was able to release Nola from her spousal assistance.
 She was getting pretty chilly with the cold air blowing through the open duct cover anyway.
 So I worked on re-assembling the dratted pipe.